kdszafranski/fruit-market-notes/README.md

 # Fruit Market Notes

-This code illustrates the differences between non-abstracted and repeated code and proper DRY/abstracted approaches.
+This code illustrates the differences between non-abstracted,repeated code versus a proper DRY/abstracted approach.

 Each block intends to process an array of Fruit objects.